A Contract Note is an official, legal record of all the trades executed on your behalf by a SEBI-registered stockbroker.

 How to Receive a Contract Note?

-- Must be issued within 24 hours of the trade day.
+As per regulations, the contract note must be issued within 24 hours of the trading day.

-Tip: Always verify the sender’s email and check the digital signature to ensure authenticity.
+Pro tip: Always double-check the sender's email address and verify the digital signature to confirm the note's authenticity.

 Things to Check in a Contract Note